cat-o-fire/LicenseToAdventure/Sessions/Session 36.md

 [[Dolly]] also sees the door
 its dungeon gold
-[[Calidy of Mount Pataro|Candy]] learns she is a warlock [[Val]]'s grandfathers wards should not have been able to cause the destruction of a dungeon
+[[Calidy of Mount Pataro|Candy]] learns she is a warlock [[Val Amicaar]]'s grandfathers wards should not have been able to cause the destruction of a dungeon

 the door leads to [[The Proffesora]]'s office she seems to be happy that [[Calidy of Mount Pataro|Candy]] managed to find her office